 Recognizing a gaslighter is extremely important.
 And now that you have recognized that your partner might be a gaslighter, how do you protect yourself from becoming a victim?
 Here are 5 ways to deal with it if you are in a gaslighting relationship.

 If you feel that your partner is constantly lying to you, trust your instinct and confront them.
 Our senses have a way of recognizing a problem or threat and when you feel it, take concrete action

 Related Reading: 12 Signs of a Lying Spouse

 2. Know your worth

 A gaslighter will definitely make you doubt yourself.
-In such a scenario it is important to reach out to people and remind yourself of hour actual worth.
-Meditating can also help you calm your mind from the toxicity that your partner is drowning you in.
+In such a scenario it is important to reach out to people and remind yourself of your actual worth.
+Meditating can also help you calm your mind from the relationship toxicity that your partner is drowning you in.

 3. Have the courage to leave

 Often when we are invested in a relationship, leaving is difficult.
 But once your recognize that your partner is a gaslighter, have enough faith in yourself to know that this is not what you deserve and put an end to a toxic relationship.

 4. Call out on their behaviour

 Let your partner know what they have been putting your through.
 It is important to call out on their behaviour as it might help in putting a stop to it.